SAP-samples/generative-ai-codejam/exercises/00-connect-AICore-and-AILaunchpad.md

 👉 Go back to **Workspaces**.

-👉 Select your workspace (like `codejam-kuwait`) and your resource group  (like `ai-codejam-kuwait`).
+👉 Select your workspace (like `codejam-kuwait`) and your resource group  (like `ai-codejam-kuwait-Company`).

 👉 Make sure it is set as a context.
-The proper name of the context, like `codejam-kuwait (ai-codejam-kuwait)` should show up at the top next to SAP AI Launchpad.
+The proper name of the context, like `codejam-kuwait (ai-codejam-kuwait-YourCompany)` should show up at the top next to SAP AI Launchpad.

 ☝️ You will need the name of your resource group in [Exercise 04-create-embeddings](04-create-embeddings.ipynb).